alakeldev/home-taste-app/README.md

 ## Deployment

-1. A new repository was created using 'Code-Instutute-Org/ci-full-template'.
+1. A new repository was created using.
 2. A meaningful name was given to my new repository and I selected 'Create Repository'.
 3. inside the created repo select the 'Code' button above the file list on the right hand side.
 4. Ensure HTTPS is selected and click the clipboard on the right of the URL to copy it.